r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 ```

 ![pic](http://i67.tinypic.com/309rd74.png)
-WARNING: This C Program only works in Linux distros, but with a few modification like the inclusion of **<windows.h>** lib and with a diferent gcc compiler command syntax it can be possible to pull out the same trick agains windows users using the apropriate payload.
+WARNING: This C Program only works in Linux distros, but with a few modification like the inclusion of **<windows.h>** lib and with a diferent gcc compiler command syntax it can be possible to pull out the same trick agains windows users.<br />

 <br />

-#### See whats written inside payload.c (optional)
+#### Review whats written inside payload.c (optional)

 ```
 cat payload.c